alex/what-happens-when/README.rst

 GPU Rendering
 -------------

-* During rendering process the graphical computing layers can use general purpose ``CPU`` or the graphical processor ``GPU`` as well.
+* During the rendering process the graphical computing layers can use general purpose ``CPU`` or the graphical processor ``GPU`` as well.

 * When using ``GPU`` for graphical rendering computations the graphical